Five Surefire Ways to Make This Your Best Year Yet

 Make Your Body Stronger One Month at a Time

 Weight loss and going to the gym are popular New Years resolutions that often fail by time February hits and the excitement wears off.
 So why not take a different tack?
-Instead of vowing to lose 20 pounds at the beginning of the year, make it a goal to do one simple thing each month of 2017 to make your body healthier.
+Instead of vowing to lose 20 pounds at the beginning of the year, make it a goal to do one simple thing each month to make your body healthier.
 Need some ideas?
 In January, find a workout buddy.
 In February, walk 100 more steps each day.
 In March, drink less alcohol and more water.
 In April, get more sleep.
 In May, eliminate sugar from your diet.
 In June, sit less and stand more.
 In June, explore a new hiking trail.
 In July, touch your toes every day.
 In August, try out one new sport or workout.
 In September, download a free fitness app.
 In October, eat less meat and more vegetables.
 In November, try a new healthy recipe each week.
 In December, take a daily time out and practice deep breathing.
 You can use these goals or make up your own list.
 The idea is to practice each goal for one month to make lifestyle changes that will hopefully stick and become good habits.

 While it’s good to break free of your comfortable but boring routine, New Year’s resolutions often include intimidating goals like learning a new language, running a marathon, or skydiving.
 Why not use the method above and promise yourself to try something new each month.
 You don’t have to choose something difficult, arduous, or life-threatening.
 Sign up for a class, visit a new city, try a new cuisine or restaurant, change your hairstyle, make a new friend, learn ten phrases in a different language, listen to a different type of music, write a poem or start a journal.
 Even the smallest change can inspire more adventure and joy.

-There you go – five simple steps to make 2017 your best year yet.
+There you go – five simple steps to make this your best year yet.
 In addition to the suggestions above, resolve to take time to nurture your spiritual side, to spend time with your loved ones, to laugh and smile, to be generous and help others, and be kind to yourself.
 Do so and you’ll feel happier throughout the year.

 Images in order of appearance courtesy of nuttakit and Stuart Miles at FreeDigitalPhotos.net.